artefactual/archivematica-docs/admin-manual/installation/installation.rst

 .. note:: The storage service will be available at http://<ip>:8001

 5. Installing Archivematica Dashboard and MCP Server

+There are a number of environment variables that Archivematica recognizes which can be used to alter how it is configured.
+For the full list, see the `Dashboard install README`_, the `MCPClient install README`_, and the `MCPServer install README`_.

 * First, install the packages: